- Bee lawns have flowers mixed in with turfgrasses such as fine fescues and Kentucky bluegrass.

 The best time to seed a bee lawn (and a good time to seed lawns, in general) is in the late fall.
 This is called dormant seeding, which means planting after the growing season is done.

-In this technique, the seed is spread after the soil is too cold for germination, usually in late October to early November for Minnesota.
+In this technique, the seed is spread after the soil is too cold for germination, usually in early November to mid December for Minnesota.

 - If the seed has the soil-to-seed contact it needs, the freeze-thaw cycle over the winter will work the seed into the soil.